wg-wyatt/Forestry-Mapping-Backpack/README.md

 ## Problem Statement

 The Purdue Forestry Department developed a machine learning–based plant recognition system to assist researchers with ecological surveying and vegetation analysis.
-To improve the usability of the sensing platform during field deployment, the department sought a redesigned LiDAR mounting system that would better support extended hiking through uneven terrain while maintaining high-quality data collection.
+To improve the usability of the sensing platform during field deployment, the department sought a redesigned LiDAR mounting system that would improve LiDAR data collection while supporting extended hiking through uneven terrain.

-The existing system mounted a fixed LiDAR sensor on a tall support mast attached to a backpack frame.
-While functional, this configuration positioned a significant portion of the system mass away from the user's center of gravity, reducing comfort and stability during long hikes.
-Additionally, the fixed sensor orientation limited the flexibility of data acquisition and constrained future scanning strategies.
+The existing system mounted a fixed LiDAR sensor on a tall support mast attached to a backpack frame, relying on movement from the user to expand the limited acquisition capabilities of the static LiDAR.
+While functional, this configuration limited point cloud generation.
+Additionally, the mast system positioned a significant portion of the system mass away from the user's center of gravity, reducing comfort and stability.

-The objective of this project was to design a manufacturable LiDAR mounting system that relocated the sensor closer to the user's center of mass, incorporated a secondary axis of rotation to expand scanning capability, and integrated the required mechanical, electrical, and software subsystems into a compact field-deployable package.
+The objective of this project was to design a manufacturable LiDAR mounting system that incorporated a secondary axis of rotation to expand scanning capability, relocated the sensor closer to the user's center of mass, and integrated the required mechanical, electrical, and software subsystems into a compact field-deployable package.
 The design was intended for low-volume fabrication using conventional manufacturing processes while supporting future prototype construction and validation.

 ---